JFF-Bohdan/vrc_t70/doc/protocol/protocol_en.md

 0x00 | 1| trunk number (1..7)
 0x01 | 1 | sensors count at trunk (0..10)

 Warning!
 Sensors order can be different for different calls of this command.
 For example one or more sensors can be disconnected and/or added.

 ### 2.10.
-Get sensors count on trunk (`0x0A`)
+Get sensors count on a trunk (`0x0A`)

-command_id = `0x0A`
+Command id = `0x0A`

-Can be used to get sensors count at trunk.
-This command will not require for re-scan, it just returns length of array of sensors on trunk.
+Can be used to get sensors count at a trunk.
+This command will not perform re-scan, it just returns length of array with sensors on trunk.

 **Data**: